km-neuron/mentor-handbook/sa-camp/web-application-with-golang/week-1/README.md

 ## Learning Objectives

+- Understand how to interact with files (I/O)
+- Understand how to create a HTTP server
+- Understand how to use HTTP client
 - Understand REST API.
 - Able to retrieve data using REST API.
 - Able to serve data using REST API.